-Educators will analyze a student task and student proficiency levels to explain Mathematical Practice Standard 4, Model with Mathematics, to stakeholders.
+Educators will analyze a student task and proficiency levels, and explain Mathematical Practices Standard 6, Attend to Precision in Mathematics, to stakeholders.

 Method Components

 Mathematical Practices

 The Standards for Mathematical Practice describe varieties of expertise that mathematics educators at all levels should seek to develop in their students.
 These practices rest on important "processes and proficiencies" with longstanding importance in mathematics education.